scambifestival/manuale_old/en/meetings.md

 ### Assemblies

 Assemblies are official meetings in which all A.P.S Oltre associates, sympathazer and honorary members included, should take part.
 Generally, they are not more than four per year.
-Assemblies are official meetings of the [A.P.S Oltre](../associazione/), where the most important decisions are taken democratically.&#x20;
+Assemblies are official meetings of the [A.P.S Oltre](../associazione/), where the most important decisions are taken democratically.

 Assemblies are held every three months, they are summoned by a president's email at least one week earlier.
 All members are invited to participate and to **answer the convocation email** by conferming their presence.
-In case of absence, they are **entitled to delegate** another member of their choice.&#x20;
+In case of absence, they are **entitled to delegate** another member of their choice.

 {% hint style="info" %}
-&#x20;Usually the convocation email sent to each member contains two convocations.
+Usually the convocation email sent to each member contains two convocations.
 The former is scheduled at an impossible time.
 This trick is a way to make sure that the assembly will take place during the **second convocation**, therefore a quorum is not necessary in order to approve the resolutions.
 For this reason, in the reply email it is fundamental to **specify** that we are present only for the second convocation.
 {% endhint %}

 ### Team Meetings